mohammedasker/100-days-of-code/r1-log.md

 ### R2D3 - Oct 23 2019

 Still continuing from the Ajax course.
 Nothing newsworthy to say other than getting a first taste in API and PHP.

+### R2D4 - Oct 24 2019

+I finish the Ajax crash course and the important points to remember is XMLHttpRequest, open, onload, and send.
+As long as I practice them and put them in real project, then I'll be all good.
+On the side note, I learn a bit of PHP and MySQL and how to send data to the database and fetch from it.
+I accidently became a full-stack developer.